Inferring Synergistic and Antagonistic Interactions in Mixtures of Exposures: Simulation Examples

 We carry out simulation studies comparing SAID with the competitors BKMR \citep{bobb2015bayesian}, MixSelect \citep{ferrari2020identifying}, HierNet \citep{bien2013lasso}, Family \citep{haris2016convex}, PIE \citep{wang2019penalized}, and RAMP \citep{hao2018model}.
 We generate data according to:

 where $H$ is the exposure dose response surface decomposed as in \eqref{eq:our-model}, and $\sigma_0^2$ is the true error variance.
 As before, we assume that the exposures satisfy $\mathbf{x}_i \in [0,1]^p$.
 We consider two dimensions: $p = 2$ and $p = 10$.
-For $p = 2$, we compare the methods in terms of their estimation performance for varying interaction signal strength and error variance, across three different types of interactions.
+For $p = 2$, we compare the methods in terms of their estimation performance for varying interaction signal strength and error variance.
 For $p = 10$, we consider accuracy in estimation and variable selection for pairwise interactions.